lab11/stm32f0xx-gcc-setup/README.md

 for your platform.
 Make sure that the binaries are added to your path.

 3) Edit the application Makefile to specify:
-	-your specfic STM32F0xx device
+	-your specfic STM32F0xx device\n
-	-the location of the Standard Peripheral Library
-	-the location of the makefile template above (if not cloned recursively) -any source files that you use
+	-the location of the Standard Peripheral Library\n -the location of the makefile template above (if not cloned recursively)\n -any source files that you use\n

 4) Use the supported commands to program and debug the chip:
-	-make
+	-make\n
-	-make debug
+	-make debug\n
-	-make flash
+	-make flash\n
-	-make erase-all
+	-make erase-all\n
-	-make startdebug
+	-make startdebug\n